roberto314/Unicomp2/README.md

     - RAM for address decoding

 * RAMROM board:
-	- chip select fixed at #14 (for chipselect) and #15 (rom content)
+	- chip select fixed at #14 (for chipselect RAM) and #15 (rom content)
-	- 512k of battery backed SRAM plus an extra RAM for address decoding
+	- 512k of SRAM plus an extra RAM for address decoding
-	- a STM32F401 'blackpill' board to fill the SRAM with data over USB port from the SBC
+	- a STM32F401 'blackpill' board to fill the SRAMs with data over USB port from the SBC
-	- serial shell on the STM32 to change ROM content on the fly
+	- USB shell on the STM32 to change ROM content on the fly
 	- also configures the Address Range of all peripheral modules

 * Prototype board: